2024 Key Democratic House Races

 Member, California State Senate

 A member of the state Senate since 2020, Min, who previously was a law professor at University of California at Irvine, is vying for the seat that is currently being held by Democrat Katie Porter.
 Porter lost a U.S. Senate nominee and opted not to run for her congressional seat again.
 Min finished second in the state's March 5 top-two primary system in which voters cast ballots for the top two candidates regardless of party affiliation.
 He received 26 percent of the vote below Republican Scott Baugh's 33 percent.
-They will face off in the Nov.
+They face off in the Nov.
 5 general election.

 Nevada-01